-The Guidelines ensure that all suppliers on boarded ethically align with Frucor AU and its approach to Modern Slavery.
-The Guidelines set clear expectations and therefore encourage the building of meaningful relationships with our suppliers so we can work collaboratively on our modern slavery approaches now and into the future.
+The Guidelines and schedule to the Master Frame Agreement ensure that all suppliers on boarded ethically align with Frucor AU and its approach to Modern Slavery.
+These documents set clear expectations and therefore encourage the building of meaningful relationships with our suppliers so we can work collaboratively on our modern slavery approaches now and into the future.

-• The Frucor Group also monitors and conducts due diligence on its supply chain through a Supplier Evaluation Framework involving six key performance criteria.
+• Supplier Evaluation Framework - the Frucor Group also monitors and conducts due diligence on its supply chain through a Supplier Evaluation Framework involving six key performance criteria.
 This Framework is utilised approximately once a year for each supplier.
-One of the six criteria is consideration of the supplier's Corporate Social Responsibilities.
-There are multiple aspects of this criterion, including whether the supplier is a registered Sedex member.
-Sedex is an organisation that provides an online platform for companies to manage and improve working conditions in global supply chains including in the area of supply chain transparency, risk assessment and ethical data exchange.
+As part of this process we undertake a monthly Sedex review.
 The Frucor Group is working with Sedex to continuously assess risks existing in its global supply chain and conducting appropriate measures to mitigate those risks.
 The majority of the Frucor Group's suppliers are already registered Sedex Members.